North Bristol Transport Plan

 Darren hosted a constituent Transport Forum on the evening of Friday 19th October 2018.

 Darren heard views on local congestion hotspots and experiences of public transport but, more importantly, ideas for how local infrastructure could be improved with investment.
 Darren will use this information to continue to call for investment into North Bristol’s transport systems.
-A survey will be launched in the coming week to give all constituents the opportunity to share their views.
+A survey will be launched in the New Year to give all constituents the opportunity to share their views.

 This October forum follows a previous meeting with Network Rail, Great Western Railways, First Bus, Highways England, Bristol City Council, Sustrans and others in July 2018.